 The Amazon Jungle (Peru, Brazil, Ecuador, Colombia)

 From monkeys to macaws and crocodiles to clown frogs, the Amazon rainforest is brimming with wildlife.
-Take a boat trip through the most biodiverse region on the planet and marvel at creatures weird and wonderful as you go.
+Start your Amazonian adventure in Manaus and explore the incongruous opera house before you take a boat trip through the most biodiverse region on the planet, marvelling at creatures weird and wonderful as you go.

 Machu Picchu (Peru)